Building Markham's Future Together:

 The Master Plan is a 10-year strategy that guides Markham’s decision-making and resource allocation strategies with regard to parks, recreation, culture and library service and facility needs.
 The Plan is based heavily on consultation with the public and stakeholders, as well as an understanding of local demand factors and future trends.

 Markham Council has approved the Integrated Leisure Master Plan on April 13, 2010.

-If you have any questions or comments regarding the Integrated Leisure Master Plan, please contact Catherine Biss, Project Manager, City of Markham, at 905-513-7977 ext.
-5999 or email@example.com
+If you have any questions or comments regarding the Integrated Leisure Master Plan, please contact Catherine Biss, Project Manager, City of Markham, at 905-513-7977 extension 5999 or firstname.lastname@example.org

 Create Markham’s first Community Safety Plan.